Armenian General Benevolent Union: History

 Between 1906 and 1912, the AGBU provided the villagers of the Western Armenia with seeds, agricultural instruments, etc. It established schools and orphanages in Western Armenia, Cilicia and other Armenian-populated regions of the Ottoman Empire.
 In 1914, AGBU had 142 branches in Western Armenia, Cilicia, USA, Argentina, Europe and Africa with 8,533 members.

 The First World War and the Armenian genocide were turning points for both the Armenian nation and the AGBU.
 In 1914, Boghos Nubar left Egypt and moved to Paris.
 Despite the huge losses in different chapters of the union, the AGBU managed to render tangible help to the Genocide survivors.
 In October 1915, the Sisvan school with 1,222 students, later an orphanage and a camp for women refugees, was established by the AGBU in the desert near Port Said, Egypt.
 This camp is where survivors of Musa Dagh settled.
 In the years following the Genocide, the AGBU became mainly involved in taking care of orphans.
 After the war, the AGBU was reformed and founded new branches in Armenian-populated regions of the Near East, Greece, France and USA.

 In 1921, the union's headquarters was moved from Cairo to Paris.
 After World War I, the main goal of the AGBU was to preserve and promote Armenian language, identity and heritage through educational, cultural and humanitarian programs.
 In 1926, AGBU established the Melkonian Educational Institution in Nicosia, Cyprus, Nubarian foundation, which provided scholarships to Armenian youngsters to study in European universities, and the Marie Nubar Dormitory in Paris in 1930.

-After the death of Boghos Nubar in 1930, oil magnate and prominent Armenian figure Galust Gyulbenkian took over the presidency of AGBU.
+After the death of Boghos Nubar in 1930, oil magnate and prominent Armenian figure Calouste Gulbenkian took over the presidency of AGBU.
 After heading the union for two years, the son of the former, Zareh Bey Nubar, replaced him and headed the union until 1940.

 During World War II, the AGBU headquarters was moved from Paris to New York as a result of Nazi occupation.
 In 1942, Arshak Karagyozian became the fourth president of the AGBU.